 Several years ago, while on a trip to the UK, I noticed something of meteorological interest that was not in the sky.
 I was outside Westminster Abbey, one of the worlds greatest landmarks, and the burial place of many famous people.
 Sir Isaac Newton, a man who had a profound influence on all branches of science (including atmospheric science) being one such esteemed individual.
 As I walked around the Abbey, I noticed a plaque that nicely describes what mariners might call "variable 10 knots"...

-With clear skies over most of Canterbury on Monday, we got a good look at the fresh snow that fell on Sunday (10th May).
+With clear skies over most of Canterbury on Monday May 11th 2009, there was a good look at the fresh snow that fell the previous day, Sunday (10th May).
 Here's the view late Monday morning (around 10:30am) from NASA's Earth Observing System Terra Satellite,

-Fresh snow on the Alps and Canterbury foothills - Monday 11 May 2009.
+Fresh snow on the Alps and Canterbury foothills - as @ Monday 11 May 2009.
 (Image courtesy of MODIS Rapid Response Project at NASA/GSFC.)

 The arrival of colder southerlies over the past few days has made many of us move into our winter mode ... turning up the home heating, putting an extra blanket on the bed, etc. It has certainly put an end to the golden weather that Waikato, Bay of Plenty, Gisborne and Hawke's Bay have been experiencing.